noaboa97/Workhacks/README.md

 Removes all Chrome Policies set by my company's GPO.

 Set the path to the PS Script in the batch file.
-Put the batch file in autostart folder to start the PS Script on every startup.
+Put the batch file in autostart folder to start the PS Script on every startup or create a schedule task.